Finding the Best Wireless Router

 - Automatic traffic optimization

 TP-Link provides eight Gigabit Ethernet ports.
 You can team them up for a 2 Gbps connection if you like.
 There are also two USB 3.0 ports, which let you share devices with the whole network.
-That could be handy when setting up a home theater system with video streaming, for example.
+That could be handy when setting up a home network or a home theater system with video streaming, for example.

 Our main complaint is the price.
-When a router costs as much as a decent monitor or a brand-new gaming console, you have to wonder whether it’s worth the price.
-But if you don’t mind paying a premium price for excellent features and performance, you’ll be happy with the Archer C5400X.visit shop
+When a gaming router costs as much as a decent monitor or a brand-new gaming console, you have to wonder whether it’s worth the money.
+But if you’re looking for a new router and don’t mind paying a premium price for excellent features and performance, you’ll be happy with the Archer C5400X.

 - TP-Link Archer C7 AC1750